BogdanRemusPintilie/WTS-Convertible-Bond-Arbitrage/README.md

 Rest can be seen in comments.

-The cleaned_data.csv comes from Bloomberg.
+The data.csv comes from Bloomberg.

 Good luck!